 On the morning of January 28th, 1986, 9-year-old me entered my 4th-grade science class at Summit Park Elementary School in Baltimore, Maryland.
 This was a special day that my classmates and I had been waiting for in anticipation for weeks.
 A clunky 1980s television set was rolled in and parked at the front of the classroom so that we, along with hundreds of thousands of students nationwide could witness the live launch of the space shuttle Challenger rocket the first American schoolteacher into space.
 Unknowing of the significance, we were likely just as thrilled to be watching TV during the school day.
 Sadly, only 73 seconds after the launch, my excitement was replaced by confusion, and the image of a massive divining rod of smoke was indelibly imprinted on my memory.

-The Challenger explosion was the disastrous consequence of groupthink in epic proportion.
+The Challenger explosion was the disastrous consequence of groupthink in epic proportions.
 Not enough voices were heard.
 Not enough dissent escalated up the decision-making chain.
 Extreme pressure was felt from as high up as the Oval Office.
 No alternative solutions were presented when a problem was recognized early on.

 For most of us, our workday lives aren’t filled with such crucial life or death decisions or outcomes, but the same groupthink principles that led to the Challenger disaster play out in our meetings and collaborative projects and stunt our creativity and problem-solving capabilities.
 Groupthink occurs when a team of intelligent, well-intentioned people makes irrational or poor decisions based on a desire to conform with and be accepted by the rest of the group.
 By learning to recognize and combat this phenomenon of like-mindedness, teams can develop better ideas and spark more strategic thinking through positive conflict and critical disagreement of ideas.